Al-Jahiz

 - Paulin HountondjiKEEL

-African Philosophy: Myth and Reality — written discourse over ethnophilosophy.
+African Philosophy: Myth and Reality argues for written discourse over ethnophilosophy.

 - Wang HuiKEEL

-Rise of modern Chinese thought — modernity reread from inside the tradition.
+His Rise of Modern Chinese Thought rereads modernity from inside the tradition.

 - Philippa FootCARTOGRAPHER

-Natural Goodness — virtues as facts about flourishing creatures.
+In Natural Goodness, the virtues are facts about flourishing creatures.

 Short exercises in the same tradition as Al-Jahiz's thought.
 Each takes 5–25 minutes.